olegboev/lmvanishingpoint/README.md

-# Leveraging the Levenberg-Marquardt Method for Vanishing Point Detection
+# Leveraging the Levenberg-Marquardt Method on Vanishing Point Estimation

-This repository contains code and illustrations for the tutorial "Leveraging the Levenberg-Marquardt Method for Vanishing Point Detection in Computer Vision Tasks"
+This repository contains code and illustrations for the Medium post [Leveraging the Levenberg-Marquardt Method on Vanishing Point Estimation](https://medium.com/@olegboev/leveraging-the-levenberg-marquardt-method-on-vanishing-point-estimation-in-computer-vision-5b10668b1ad5).

 ## File Structure